jvuzzell/html5-form-validation-js/Readme.md

 <br>

-## Grouping and Displaying Error Messages Together ##
+## Grouping and Displaying Error Messages Together {#grouping-and-displaying-error-message-together}
-See *'/demo/grouped-error-messages.html'* in repo for complete example
+See [*'/demo/grouped-error-messages.html'*](https://github.com/jvuzzell/html5-form-validation-js/tree/main/demo) in repo for complete example

 <br>
 By default the HTML5-Form-Validation-JS plugin will append a **div** with the class **.validation-message** after the input where the error occurred.
 Additionally, the plugin will add the **.input-error** class to the input